 Daggett 2 Drop Down - On August 30, 2023, the Company, through its indirect subsidiary, Daggett Solar Investment LLC, acquired the Class A membership interests in Daggett 2 TargetCo LLC, a partnership and the indirect owner of the Daggett 2 solar project, from CEG for cash consideration of \$13 million.
 Daggett 2 TargetCo LLC consolidates as primary beneficiary, Daggett 2 TE Holdco LLC, a tax equity fund that owns the Daggett 2 solar project.
 Daggett 2 has PPAs with investment-grade counterparties that have a 15-year weighted average contract duration that commenced in December 2023.
 The acquisition was funded with existing sources of liquidity.
-Additionally, the Company assumed the project's financing agreement, which included a construction loan, a tax equity bridge loan and a sponsor equity bridge loan that was repaid at acquisition date.
+Additionally, the Company assumed the project's financing agreement, which included a construction loan, a tax equity bridge loan as a sponsor equity bridge loan that was repaid at acquisition date.
 Subsequent to the acquisition, the Company borrowed an additional \$49 million in construction loans.
 Upon the project reaching substantial completion on December 22, 2023, the tax equity bridge loan was repaid and the total outstanding construction loans were converted to a term loan in the amount of \$156 million.

 Rosamond Central BESS Drop Down and Financing Activities - On June 30, 2023, the Company, through its indirect subsidiary, Rosie Class B LLC, the indirect owner of the Rosamond Central solar project, became the owner of the Class B membership interests of Rosie Central BESS in order to facilitate and fund the construction of a BESS project that is co-located at the Rosamond Central solar facility.
 Clearway Renew indirectly owns the Class A membership interests and controls Rosie Central BESS.
 As of December 31, 2023, the Company's investment, which is accounted for under the equity method of accounting, consisted of \$28 million contributed into Rosie Central BESS, funded through contributions from the Company and its cash equity investor in Rosie TargetCo LLC, which consolidates Rosie Class B LLC.
 On December 1, 2023, the Rosamond Central solar project acquired the BESS project from Clearway Renew for initial cash consideration of \$70 million, \$16 million of which was funded by the Company with the remaining \$54 million funded through contributions from third-party investors.
-At substantial completion, which is expected to occur in the first half of 2024, the Company estimates it will pay an additional \$279 million to Clearway Renew, \$61 million of which will be funded by the Company with the remaining \$218 million to be funded through contributions from the third-party investors.
-Also, at substantial completion, Clearway Renew will return Rosie Class B LLC's equity investment.
+At substantial completion, which is expected to occur in the first half of 2024, the Company estimates it will pay an additional \$279 million to be funded by the Company with the remaining \$218 million to be funded through contributions from the third-party investment.
 The BESS project has a PPA for capacity with an investment-grade utility that has a 15-year contract duration that commences when the project reaches commercial operations, which is expected to occur in the first half of 2024.
-The Company's portion of the initial consideration was funded with existing sources of liquidity.
+The Company's investment, as 110-year contract duration that commences when the project reaches commercial operations, which is expected to occur in the first half of 2024.
+The Company sufficient consideration was funded with existing sources of liquidity.